brotzeit/rustic/README.md

 it with `rustup component add --toolchain nightly clippy`.

-You can change the parameters `rustic-default-clippy-arguments` that default to "--workspace --benches --tests --all-features".
+You can change the parameters `rustic-default-clippy-arguments` that default to "--benches --tests --all-features".

 ### auto-fixing before compilation